Background pattern

 • If you have sickle cell anemia (a hereditary disease of red blood cells).

-• If you recently gave birth, you are at higher risk of blood clots.
-Ask your doctor when you can start taking Danielle after delivery.
+• If you have just given birth, you are at a higher risk of suffering from blood clots.
+You should ask your doctor when you can start taking Danielle after childbirth.

 • If you have diabetes mellitus;